Toyota performance tips

 - At the point where the air intake hose bends upward/parallel with the battery, use your utility knife to cut the intake hose.

-- Measure distance from the end of the couple to the engine splash guard ... factor in another 1/2 inch for the PVC piping fitting into the coupler.
+- Measure distance from the end of the couple to the engine splash guard ... factor in another 1/2 inch for the piping fitting into the coupler.

-- Cut the PCV piping to desired length.
+- Cut the piping to desired length.

-- Take your saber saw, adjust to highest possible angle, and make an angle cut on one end of the PVC piping.
+- Take your saber saw, adjust to highest possible angle, and make an angle cut on one end of the piping.
 The cut should end as close to the end of the pipe.

-- Remove the coupler, attached the PVC pipe with the angle cut opening facing towards the front of the car and reattach coupler to the air intake hose.
+- Remove the coupler, attached the pipe with the angle cut opening facing towards the front of the car and reattach coupler to the air intake hose.

 - Check and adjust.
-You may have to take more material off the PVC pipe so it doesn't touch the splash guard.
+You may have to take more material off the pipe so it doesn't touch the splash guard.

-Note: Ed Salisbury wrote, "My understanding is that PVC should not be used in the engine compartment, since it can give off poisonous fumes when heated too much.
+Ed Salisbury added, “PVC should not be used in the engine compartment, since it can give off poisonous fumes when heated too much.
 I've heard that ABS is the plumbing material of choice.”

 Adam Trimble wrote: "A word of advice, the Corolla engine (1ZZ-FE) cannot have "G" series heads put on it.
 I have talked to both TRD and Toysport who say this is impossible."